cyber-shah/graphs-paper/Report.md

        - It follows a single path until it reaches a dead end.
 It then backtracks to the previous node and explores the next path.
 It keeps doing this until it reaches the destination node.
        - It then backtracks from the destination node to the source node to find the shortest path.
 It uses a stack to keep track of the nodes that need to be explored.
 It uses a parent array to keep track of the path.
 The parent array is used to backtrack from the destination node to the source node.
 The parent array is also used to find the number of nodes explored to find the shortest path.
        - ![DFS-basic](view/graphics/basic-DFS.gif)
+       - > Fig 2.
+The above GIF shows the order in which DFS explores the nodes before reaching the destination node.
    3.  **_Advantages_**:
        - The advantage of DFS is that it is basic to implement.
        - It is also very fast and uses very little memory.